awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Creating.md

 }
 ```

 When the parameter group is created, it will have the family's default values\.
 To change the default values you must modify the parameter group\.
-For more information, see [Modifying a Parameter Group](ParameterGroups.Modifying.md)\.
+For more information, see [Modifying a parameter group](ParameterGroups.Modifying.md)\.

 For more information, see [https://docs.aws.amazon.com/cli/latest/reference/elasticache/create-cache-parameter-group.html](https://docs.aws.amazon.com/cli/latest/reference/elasticache/create-cache-parameter-group.html)\.

-## Creating a Parameter Group \(ElastiCache API\)<a name="ParameterGroups.Creating.API"></a>
+## Creating a parameter group \(ElastiCache API\)<a name="ParameterGroups.Creating.API"></a>

 To create a parameter group using the ElastiCache API, use the `CreateCacheParameterGroup` action with these parameters\.
 + `ParameterGroupName` — The name of the parameter group\.